nuxeric/cpsc304project/README.md

 ## Manually running the server

 Docker Compose will do this for you.
 No need to run this manually.
+Although doing `npm install` will help your code editor understand the code and give you tips, so that's still a good idea to do!

 ```bash
 cd web